How many times have you tried doing this?

 You didn’t ask me about me first.

-This shows me that in your eyes, I am just dollar signs and a “potential client” to be sold and spoken to as if I was your next paycheck.
+This shows me that in your eyes, I am just a dollar sign and a “potential client” to be sold and spoken to as if I was your next paycheck.

 You look like this dog: